Is your garage internet enabled?

 Being used for drizzle dev on Solaris… although a switch to OpenSolaris or Linux is likely imminent.
 Straight Solaris 10 is just too annoying.

-11 Responses to “Is your garage internet enabled?”
+11 thoughts on “Is your garage internet enabled?

 I quite like it, I’ve always used solaris before I moved to mac, so I’d be very interested in hearing about your problems with solaris.
 (Hey, why didn’t we discuss this in Charlottesville?)